Not Worth Mentioning? A Pilot Study on Salient Proposition Annotation: Annotation

-\ex.$[$\textit{Kim called yesterday.}$]_1$ \ex.$[$\textit{INTRODUCTION}$]_1$ \ex.$[$\textit{They called}$]_1$ $[$\textit{because you forgot it}$]_2$ \ex.$[$\textit{The boy}$]_1$ $[$\textit{who laughed}$]_2$ $[$\textit{fell asleep}$]_1$ \paragraph{Alignment} To decide whether a proposition appears in a summary, we rely on two levels of alignment: a strong alignment match is present if the summary refers to the same event or predicate in the proposition, or for a fragment, refers to the same entity.
+\paragraph{Alignment} To decide whether a proposition appears in a summary, we rely on two levels of alignment: a strong alignment match is present if the summary refers to the same event or predicate in the proposition, or for a fragment, refers to the same entity.
 However in many cases, a proposition is not mentioned exactly, but it is essential for the content of the summary.
 For example, the summary might mention when the events in a document take place, but not mention the predicate that actually contained the time information.
 In such cases, we say that the proposition \textbf{triggers} content in the summary, and refer to the alignment as \textbf{approximate}.
-Our complete guidelines, which give a range of such examples, are made publicly available with this paper.\footnote{See \url{https://ANONYMIZED}.}
+Our complete guidelines, which give a range of such examples, are made publicly available with this paper.\footnote{\url{https://gucorpling.org/amir/pdf/propsal-guidelines.pdf}.}

 \paragraph{Categorization} Proposition alignment proceeds summary-wise, with each document-summary pair receiving a set of binary alignment judgments for each proposition.
 Once an alignment has been made, we further categorize it into a proposition \textbf{match} versus \textbf{approximate} alignment.
 For approximate cases, we further sub-categorize alignments into normal triggers, where some information from the proposition is carried into the summary directly, and \textbf{component} alignments, in which a summary mentions an aggregation over propositions in the document.
 For example, if the summary of an article about where NASA shuttles will be displayed mentions `some people were disappointed with the final location decisions', but no such statement appears in the document directly, the examples in \ref{ex:components} are taken to be components instantiating the triggering information in aggregate.